 If the website’s layout feels too crowded, users may find your website too uncanny and untrustworthy.
 The claustrophobic sense is never appealing no matter what industry you’re in.
 It is kind of reminiscent of pop-ups which take up space on the screen all of a sudden.

 Balance out content and white space on your website to create a harmonious layout that helps make it easier for your users to navigate the space.
 Minimalistic website designs are all the rage these days.
-You can see this UX design company for reference.

 Website security is a necessity